Glossary of Philanthropic Terms

 A community foundation is a tax-exempt, nonprofit, autonomous, publicly supported, philanthropic institution composed primarily of permanent funds established by many separate donors of the long-term diverse, charitable benefit of the residents of a defined geographic area.
 Typically, a community foundation serves an area no larger than a state.
 Community foundations provide an array of services to donors who wish to establish endowed funds without incurring the administrative and legal costs of starting independent foundations.
 According to Foundation Center, there are more than 800 community foundations across the United States today.
-The Cleveland Foundation is the oldest; the New York Community Trust is the largest.
-Examples of recently started, thriving community foundations include the Community Foundation for the Fox Valley Region, Wisconsin, and the Delaware Community Foundation.
+The Cleveland Foundation is the oldest; the Silicon Valley Community Foundation is the largest.

 A corporate (company-sponsored) foundation is a private foundation that derives its grantmaking funds primarily from the contributions of a profit-making business.
 The company-sponsored foundation often maintains close ties with the donor company, but it is a separate, legal organization, sometimes with its own endowment, and is subject to the same rules and regulations as other private foundations.
 There are more than 2,000 corporate foundations in the United States holding some $11 billion in assets. (see Corporate Giving Program)

 Corporate Giving Program:

 A corporate giving (direct giving) program is a grantmaking program established and administered within a profit-making company.
 Gifts or grants go directly to charitable organizations from the corporation.
 Corporate foundations/giving programs do not have a separate endowment; their expense is planned as part of the company's annual budgeting process and usually is funded with pre-tax income.
 The Foundation Center has identified more than 700 corporate foundations/giving programs in the United States; however, it is believed that several thousand are in operation.

 Also referred to as Denial, a decline is the refusal or rejection of a grant request.
 Some declination letters explain why the grant was not made, but many do not.